Academic skills: Basic curriculum

 Always upload a copy of your score report in your application.

 - TOEFL scores can be verified online.
 Therefore you should request the tests center to send your score report to RSM.
 The institutional code of RSM is 0798 and for Erasmus University 7199 (you can use either).
 Scores are verifiable for 2 years.
 If your scores are older than 2 years, please contact the RSM Admissions Office for further advise.

 - IELTS scores are verified online using the TRF code marked on the score report.
 Scores are verifiable for 5 years.

 - RSM can only verify Cambridge results taken after 2005.

-Intake tests and courses are offered by The Erasmus University Language & Training Centre (LTC) throughout the year.
-You can always participate in a Language test at the EUR LTC on their regularly scheduled test dates at your own cost.
-You can check for the next possible test date on their website.
+Assessments and courses are offered by The Erasmus University Language & Training Centre (LTC) throughout the year.
+You can always participate in a Language assessment at the EUR LTC on their regularly scheduled dates at your own cost.
+You can check for the next possible date on their website.
 Please note that the ITP TOEFL test offered by the EUR LTC is not accepted as it does not test the speaking abilities of the candidate.

-RSM together with the LTC also offers English tests free of charge.
+RSM together with the LTC also offers an English assessment free of charge.
 For detailed information on the free test, visit our FAQ.

 The application process for the English language premaster programme starts on 1 October.

 Once the maximum number of submitted applications is reached, the application will close.
 No more applications will be accepted.
-Only complete applications submitted before the application closed will be evaluated.
-Applicants who meet the minimum requirements, will receive an offer of admission on a rolling basis
+Only complete applications submitted before the application closed will be considered for admission.
+Applicants who meet the minimum requirements, will receive an offer of admission on a rolling basis.

 How to apply